Non-compete contracts an important issue for Nevada businesses

 It is extremely important that businesses pay attention to new hires who may be under a non-compete contract with former employers.
 The Nevada courts have allowed the hiring companies to be included in lawsuits that allege violation of non-compete contracts.
 This means that if the hiring organization has knowledge of the non-compete agreement, and knows that their actions could violate the terms of the document, the business could be added as a defendant in any actions against the employee.

-If you have questions about an existing non-compete agreement, or about drafting an agreement for your employees, contact the experienced attorneys at the Law Offices of P. Sterling Kerr, P.C., to receive answers tailored to your specific situation.
+If you have questions about an existing non-compete agreement, or about drafting an agreement for your employees, contact the experienced attorneys at Kerr Simpson Attorneys at Law to receive answers tailored to your specific situation.
 The attorneys at the firm are committed to helping you understand all of the options available to you, and helping you find a solution that meets the needs of your business.

 Keywords: non-compete contracts, business litigation